-But in reality, it is hard to change our identity.
+But in reality, it is hard to have a fluid identity.
 Why?
-Why is it so hard to let go?
+It’s hard to change.

 #1: You Are Not Who You Think You Are

-I had a reading done from an intuitive coach back in 2015, and the end of the reading he mentioned, “you are not who you think you are.”
-I hung up the phone and started to cry.
-Who am I?
-I had a huge wave of emotion as I thought I knew who I was and it was an empty feeling to not know who I am.
-But that’s exactly it.
+I had a massive wave of emotion as I thought I knew who I was, and it was an empty feeling, at the time, not to know who I was.
+But that’s precisely it.
 I was holding onto an identity of who I thought I was for the safety and security in it.
 My story/identity was known to my peers and accepted.
-But this attachment to the identity that I had built and society had accepted, in actuality was limiting.
+But this attachment to the identity that I had built and society had accepted, in actuality, was limiting.

-When I detached from the box that my self created “identity” held me in – I felt and was free.
+When I detached from the box that my self-created “identity” held me in – I was free.